mortezakowkabi/jcb-persian-documentation/049-The-New-Library-Manager-Area.md

 * **Custom Script** – write your own PHP logic to include files dynamically.
 * **Do Not Add** – exclude files completely.

-You can switch between CDN links and local files by changing the **Type** field from “Link” to “Local.”
+You can switch between CDN links and local files by changing the **Type** field from "Link" to "Local."
 When compiling, JCB downloads and embeds the necessary files automatically.

 ---